 - Apply for citizenship.

 Applying for residency can seem like a daunting process.
-Only hire a licensed consultant to assist you and let me know if you have any questions about it.
+Only hire a licensed consultant to assist you.